heraclixus/Fluid-Simulation3D/README.md

 $$
 \tilde{X}_{t+\Delta t} - \tilde{X}_t = \tilde{X}_t + NN(\tilde{X}_t; \theta)
 $$
 e.g., predicting the residual, with some generic convolution-based architecture.
-The __encode-process-decode__ architecture can have encoder and decoder be:
+The __encode-process-decode__ architecture can have encoder and decoder with processing as described in their paper:
-- 3D ConvNets
-- Graph Neural Networks
-- UNets
-- Transformers

-Here I first attempt 3D ConvNets and GNNs.
+- The encoder and decoder each consist of single linear convolutional layer.
+- The processor consists of N = 4 dilated CNN blocks (dCNNn) connected in series with residual connections.
+- Each block consists of 7 dilated CNN layers with dilation rates of (1, 2, 4, 8, 4, 2, 1).
+- A dilation rate of N, indicates each pixel is convolved with pixels that are multiples of N pixels away (N=1 reduces to regular convolution).
+- This model is not specialized for turbulence modeling per se, and its components are general-purpose tools for improving performance in CNNs.
+- Residual connections help avoid vanishing gradients, and dilations allow long-range communication while preserving local structure.
+- All individual CNNs use a kernel size of 3 and have 48 output channels (except the decoder, which has an output channel for each feature).
+- Each individual CNN layer in the processor is immediately followed by a rectified linear unit (ReLU) activation function.
+    The Encoder CNN and the Decoder CNNs do not use activations.